7 mistakes to avoid when you brush your teeth

 Before you read on, did you know that you can sign up to receive the latest Supersavvyme articles, tips & tricks and competitions?
 Register here

-Most of us probably still believed in the Tooth Fairy last time we worried about how we should brush our teeth.
+Most of us probably still believed in the Tooth Fairy last time we worried about how about keeping our pearly whites in tip top condition.

-Yet it might surprise you to know that it’s not just kids who don’t always do a great job when it comes to brushing their pearly whites.
-In fact, there are seven really common mistakes that many of us are making, day after day – mistakes that could lead to a build-up of plaque and ultimately problems with our teeth and gums.
+Yet it might surprise you to know that it’s not just kids who don’t always do a great job when it comes to brushing teeth.
+In fact, there are seven really common mistakes you could be making, day after day, when you brush your teeth – mistakes that could lead to a build-up of plaque and ultimately problems with your teeth and gums.

-Lots of people brush their teeth harder than they should, thinking that this will result in a more thorough clean.
+Do you brush your teeth harder than they should?
+Many people do this, thinking that this will result in a more thorough clean.
 Actually, you could be damaging your gums and eroding the enamel on your teeth.

 2. Using a poor technique

-It’s easy to clean our teeth on auto-pilot giving little or no thought to technique.
+It’s easy to brush your teeth on auto-pilot, giving little or no thought to technique.
 Yet doing this could mean we’re not getting rid of all the plaque and are leaving ourselves vulnerable to tooth and gum decay.

 If you’re using a manual toothbrush, it’s well worth considering investing in an electric toothbrush too.
 Dentist and Oral B Smile Director, Dr Uchenna Okoye says, “An electric toothbrush is to a manual brush what a vacuum is to a dustpan and brush – there is no contest!”

 The Oral-B Pro 2000 CrossAction Electric Toothbrush is foolproof and simple to use.